x-square/analytics/23-07-research-terms.md

     - **Website traffic** is the number of people who visit a website.
 It's like a digital footfall, showing how popular or busy a website is.
 High traffic usually means more potential customers and better chances for sales or engagement.
 This metric is often tracked to gauge a website's success and to make improvements.
     - **Sales revenue** is the total amount of money a company earns from selling its products or services.
 It's like the score in a game, showing how well the business is doing in terms of sales.
 This number is often the starting point for measuring a company's success and is usually reported over a specific period, like a month or a year.
     - **Profit margin** is the percentage of money left over after a company pays all its costs.
 It's calculated by dividing the profit by the sales revenue and then multiplying by 100.
 So if a company earns £100 but spends £80, the profit margin would be 20%.
 This metric gives a quick snapshot of how efficiently a business is operating; a higher margin usually means the company is doing well.
     - **Employee engagement** measures how involved and enthusiastic employees are about their work and the company they work for.
-A high level of engagement suggests that employees are not just turning up for a paycheck but are emotionally invested in the company's success.
+A high level of engagement suggests that employees are not just turning up for a pay check but are emotionally invested in the company's success.
 This often leads to better performance and can be a sign of a healthy work environment.
 Companies typically gauge this through surveys, feedback, and observing work habits.
     - **Inventory levels** refers to the amount of goods or materials a company has in stock at a given time.
 This is crucial for businesses that sell physical products.
 Too much inventory can be costly to store, while too little can result in missed sales opportunities.
 Keeping inventory levels balanced is key to running a business efficiently.

 [^2]: Rodden, K.; Hutchinson, H. & Fu, X. 2010.
 Measuring the user experience on a large scale: User-centered metrics for web applications.
 Google: Mountain View, California.